Kay Flock: Legal issues

 When Perez was 15, he was charged with third-degree robbery and received one year probation.

 On November 12, 2021, Perez was arrested for having an illegal weapon (gun), but the case has never been adjudicated, thus, no charges were ever filed.

 On December 23, 2021, Perez was arrested after allegedly shooting and killing 24-year-old Oscar Hernandez, also known as OY Wasca and/or Honcho, in Manhattan, Harlem, New York.
 According to the New York Police Department, on December 16, 2021, as Perez walked past a barbershop near the scene of the crime, Hernandez ran out of the shop before allegedly being shot in the neck and back by Perez.
 Hernandez later died from his injuries at Mount Sinai Hospital.
 After Perez was named as the main suspect in the investigation, he turned himself in to the NYPD on December 23, 2021.
 He was sent to Rikers Island and was held without bond.

 On February 23, 2023, Perez and seven others were federally indicted on racketeering charges, with federal law enforcement also picking up his murder case.
 He is currently facing federal first-degree murder charges, attempted murder allegedly taking place on November 10, 2021, and racketeering charges in relation to the Sevside/DOA crew and was moved from Rikers Island to a federal prison pending trial.
 Perez was initially facing the death penalty, but on July 31, 2023, the US government said they would no longer seek the death penalty in his case.

 Perez is the only defendant in the indictment who has not entered into a plea agreement with the Government.
 He took it to trial, which started March 10, 2025.
 If he were found guilty on all charges, he faced mandatory life in prison.

 On March 20, 2025, Perez was convicted of attempted murder and racketeering charges linked to the Sevside/DOA gang.
 However, he was acquitted of the murder charge of Oscar Hernandez after the jury accepted his self-defense claim.
-The sentencing for the remaining convictions is scheduled for December 16, 2025, with Perez facing a sentence ranging from 10 years to life in prison.
+The sentencing for the remaining convictions was scheduled for December 16, 2025, with Perez facing a minimum of 10 years and a maximum sentence of life in prison; prosecutors asked for a fifty-year sentence.
+On December 16, 2025, Perez was sentenced to 30 years in prison on racketeering and attempted murder charges.
+He is currently incarcerated at USP Florence High, Florence, Colorado.